joe-bookwood/angular-jhipster-ngrx-test/README.md

 # Jhipster ngrx poc
 This project ist my first try to add ngrx to a JHipster project.
-I try to use the generated service funktions.
+I try to use the generated service functions.
 I copied the model and other things from a generated JHipster project.
 To make things easier, I rebuid the user entity from the (Jsonplaceholder Project)[https://jsonplaceholder.typicode.com] project.
 I generated a simple jdl file and renamed the user to UserDetail, because user is a reserved word in JHipster.
 In the Stackblitz project I renamed it back to user.

 ## angular-jhipster-ngrx-test